-How to interview a Realtor
+How to Interview A Realtor

-Having been a Realtor for almost twenty five years I have found this to be very eye opening.
+Having been a Realtor for almost twenty six years I have found this to be very eye opening.
 There are lots of folks that will make contact with a Real Estate agent from any number of places including attending an open house, seeing a for sale sign in their neighborhood, getting a post card in the mail, or maybe even some positive feedback from relatives or friends.

 One of the biggest issues I have found is that so many consumers think that all Realtors do the same things to sell homes.
 This could not be further from the truth!

 In most businesses 80% of the sales are done by 20% of the people.
 The traditionally 80/20 rule that you hear so often.
 In Real Estate it is a stunning 94% to 6% ratio!
 That is just an incredible statistic.
 Given these figures is there any wonder why there is so much dissatisfaction from Real Estate consumers?
 It is extremely easy to get stuck with a Realtor who does not do much business or have a great work ethic.